TrueBlocks/trueblocks-docs/content/docs/prologue/install-explorer.md

 ---
-title: "Install Explorer"
+title: "Install the Explorer Browser app"
-description: ""
+description: "Explorer is the GUI frontend for TrueBlocks "
-lead: ""
+lead: "Explorer is the GUI frontend for TrueBlocks"
 date: 2021-07-02T08:01:07-03:00
 lastmod:
   - :git